 Popular online shopping categories include fashion, toys, hobby and DIY, and electronics and media

-Spanish consumers are likely to purchase when shipping is free, online pricing is lower than brick-and-mortar locations, returns are hassle-free and secure payment options exist
+Spanish consumers are likely to purchase when delivery is free, online pricing is lower than bricks and mortar locations, returns are hassle-free and secure payment options exist

 Spanish consumers are likely to purchase if a brand has a strong social media presence (Facebook, Twitter or Instagram), is broadly reviewed online and is popular